 For most small and medium-sized websites, shared hosting is going to be the best option.
 Shared hosting will host a number of websites on one server, and there are plenty of high-quality shared hosting plans for under $10 per month.
 For large websites, or websites that offer specialized services, dedicated hosting is another option.
 Dedicated hosting will run only your websites on a single server, and generally starts around $100 per month.

-This is a guest post by David Murton, who has been helping companies build and maintain their online relationships with customers since 2006.
+by David Murton, who has been helping companies build and maintain their online relationships with customers since 2006.
 He is also a professional writer and blogger, with a particular interest in the open source Drupal platform.
 On a more personal note, David is an avid piano and accordion player, drawn especially to music of the classical and romantic periods.